Exploring Psychosynthesis Therapy

 - Control of different elements

-- Understanding of one’s true self or the creation or discovery of a unifying centre.
+- Understanding one’s true self or creating or discovering a unifying centre.

 - Psychosynthesis: the rebuilding or formation of the personality around a new centre.

-The first stage is considered a tall order that is impossible to achieve an absolute goal with.
+The first stage is considered a tall order, and it impossible to achieve an absolute goal.
 This is considered unachievable and a sign of arrogance.
-The reasoning behind this process is that a client should be willing to enter a mindful reflection on what presents from the unconscious.
-This shouldn’t be rushed and requires patience, along with the courage to go back and look at difficult memories and reflections.
-For the fullest exploration, the client must agree to stay with the process.
-Psychosynthesis may be used for short-term therapy, but it is important understand that it doesn’t offer any type of “quick fix.”
+The reasoning behind this process is that a client should be willing to enter a mindful reflection on what is present from the unconscious.
+This shouldn’t be rushed and requires patience and the courage to go back and look at difficult memories and reflections.
+For the entire exploration, the client must agree to stay with the process.
+Psychosynthesis may be used for short-term therapy, but it is essential to understand that it doesn’t offer any “quick fix.”

-According to Piero Ferrucci, “When human growth is balanced and healthy it advances in every direction; it looks like an expanding ball rather than a horizontal line.
-It is precisely for this reason that psychosynthesis endeavors to take into consideration all the dimensions of a life which truly matter.”
+Piero Ferrucci states, “When human growth is balanced and healthy, it advances in every direction; it looks like an expanding ball rather than a horizontal line.
+This is precisely why psychosynthesis considers all the dimensions of a life which truly matter.”

-Here’s a comparison that is often attribute dto Assagioli.
-If the psyche is a house, we are worried with the underground basement, bottom floor, and the top floors of the house.
+Here’s a comparison that is often attributed to Assagioli.
+If the psyche is a house, we are worried about the underground basement, bottom floor, and top floors.